petercripps/learning-python/README.md

 ### Google's Python Class
 [Google's Python Class](https://developers.google.com/edu/python/) is a free class for people with a little bit of programming experience who want to learn Python.
 The class includes written materials, lecture videos, and lots of code exercises to practice Python coding.
 ### The Python Guide for Beginners (freeCodeCamp)
-[This Python Guide for Beginners](https://www.freecodecamp.org/news/the-python-guide-for-beginners/) allows you to learn the core of the language in a matter of hours instead of weeks.
+This [Python Guide for Beginners](https://www.freecodecamp.org/news/the-python-guide-for-beginners/) allows you to learn the core of the language in a matter of hours instead of weeks.

 ## Courses (Paid)
 ### The Python Mega Course: Build 10 Real World Applications (Udemy)
 Start Python from the basics and learn how to create 10 amazing and professional Python programs used in the real world!
 This course is on [Udemy](https://www.udemy.com).
-This is a paid for class (watch ot for offers/discounts) you can get [here](https://www.udemy.com/course/the-python-mega-course/learn/lecture/15491824).
+This is a paid for class (watch out for offers/discounts) you can get [here](https://www.udemy.com/course/the-python-mega-course/learn/lecture/15491824).
 ### Programming for Everybody - Getting Started with Python (Coursera)
 [This course](https://www.coursera.org/learn/python?specialization=python) aims to teach everyone the basics of programming computers using Python.
 We cover the basics of how one constructs a program from a series of simple instructions in Python.
 The course has no pre-requisites and avoids all but the simplest mathematics.
 Anyone with moderate computer experience should be able to master the materials in this course.
 ### Complete Python Bootcamp: Go from zero to hero in Python 3 Udemy)